Quansight/Quansight-website/apps/labs/posts/dataframe-group-by.md

 ## Conclusion, and a plea to future dataframe authors

-We've learned about the group-by operation, elementary aggregations in both pandas and Polars, and how Polars' syntax enables optimisation of non-elementary aggregations.
+We've learned about the group-by operation, elementary aggregations in both pandas and Polars, and how Polars' syntax enables users to cleanly express non-elementary aggregations.

 pandas is a wonderful tool which solves a lot of real problems for a lot of real people.
 However, by insisting on copying its API, the dataframe landscape is stunting its own potential.
-If the API doesn't allow for an operation to be expressed and users end up using `apply` with custom Python lambda functions, then no amount of acceleration is going to make up for that.
+If an API doesn't allow for an operation to be expressed and users end up using `apply` with custom Python lambda functions, then no amount of acceleration is going to make up for that.

 On the other hand, innovation on the API side can enable new possibilities.
 There's a reason